BirdmanRidesAgain/TechShadow/WEEKLY_STATUS.md

 - researched tools for wireframing and db relation design and visualization

 ### Anthony
+- Worked through the html and css lab for assistance with the project

 ### Keiler
 - Learned basic html and css (in+outside of lab), as a prerequisite for being of any use here